CanvasComposer: Personalized Group Photo Generation via a Multi-Reference Canvas: Limitations and Future Work

 \methodname{}, despite its innovative personalization paradigm, suffers from limitations originating from data quality and the diffusion backbone.

-\inlinesection{Reasoning limitation} The method sometimes struggles with complex reasoning, particularly when the generated image requires a sophisticated spatial relationship between the humans and the background.
+\inlinesection{Reasoning Limitations} The method sometimes struggles with complex reasoning, particularly when the generated image requires a sophisticated spatial relationship between the humans and the background.
 For example, as shown in \figlabel\ref{fig:limitation}, \methodname{} fails to correctly place foreground humans in the chairs in a given background.
-As future work, we argue that this limitation can be addressed by integrating the strong reasoning capabilities of Vision Language Models~\citep{bai2023qwen, bai2025qwen2} into the personalized generation process.
+As future work, we argue that this limitation can be addressed by integrating and leveraging the strong reasoning capabilities of Vision Language Models~\citep{bai2023qwen, bai2025qwen2} into the personalized generation process.

-\inlinesection{Beyond 4-Person (>4P) Generation Limitations} Although \methodname{} is, in principle, capable of handling an arbitrary number of subjects within the layered canvas, its performance degrades in scenarios involving more than four people.
-We identify two primary causes.
-First, \textbf{data limitations}: our current in-house samples for groups larger than four often feature identities with highly similar poses, expressions, or low-quality faces.
-Incorporating such data tends to cause the model to “copy-paste” humans, thereby degrading image quality.
-Expanding $>$4P training data with rigorous filtering and higher-quality samples would likely improve robustness.
+\inlinesection{Beyond 4P Generation Limitations} Although \methodname{} is, in principle, capable of handling an arbitrary number of subjects within the layered canvas, its performance degrades in scenarios involving more than four people.
+We identify two primary reasons.
+First, \textbf{data limitations}: our current $>$4P in-house samples often contain identities with highly similar poses, expressions, or low-quality faces.
+Thus, we limit our training data to no more than 4 people.
+Expanding the $>$4P dataset with higher-quality and more diverse samples, paired with stricter filtering, would likely improve robustness.
 Second, \textbf{base model limitations}: FLUX Kontext itself exhibits reduced robustness when generating scenes with more than four subjects.
-Access to the raw FLUX.1 Kontext model~\citep{blackforestlabs2025fluxkrea}—prior to high-quality finetuning or even before guidance distillation—would likely enable further improvements in this setting.
+Access to the raw FLUX.1 Kontext model~\citep{blackforestlabs2025fluxkrea}, prior to high-quality finetuning or even before guidance distillation, would likely enable further improvements in this regime.